What is a child protection conference?

-It is really important that you attend these meetings, so if you want to bring someone to support you that is fine, however, please let either the chair person or your social worker know.
+It is really important that you attend these meetings, so if you want to bring someone to support you that is fine, however, please let either the child protection co-ordinator or your social worker know.

 Wherever possible all the adults that play an important role in the life of the child attend the conference.
 Whilst there may be times that this may not be possible, the decision regarding who does or does not attend conference rests with the CPC.